VandyDataScience-Internal/recruitment-2023-template/Level 2/README.md

 - Can we accurately classify different species of plants based on leaf characteristics and botanical features?

 - Based on different characteristics of exoplanets, can we correctly classify whether an exoplanet is a “Super Earth” or “Gas Giant”?

-Level 2 is your opportunity to **show what you know** about model building!
-We have intentionally chosen to keep the requirements flexible to allow you to build your model in a way you are most comfortable/knowledgeable.

 ## When building your model, you must: